 }

-And here is how our demo looks now:
+Here is how our demo looks now:

-property, the result is not going to be as expected, nor will it look as in the above demo.
+Without providing the extrapolate property, the result is not going to be as expected, nor will it look as in the above demo.
 It will keep on enlarging the text and look like this:

-Building the Swipeable Component From Right
+Building the Swipeable Component From the Right

-API that provides a useable feature.
-Let’s move on to add some actions to these swipeable gestures.
+We have covered the basics of what LeftActions does and its combination with Animated API that provides a usable feature.
+Move on to adding some actions to these swipeable gestures.

 <Swipeable renderLeftActions={LeftActions} renderRightActions={RightActions}>